2mal3/No-Lag/README.md

 - If too many entities of the same type are too close to each other, all other entities of the species will be deleted.

 ## Nice things others have said about the datapack:
+- _"Hi!
+I've been using this datapack for a couple of months on a aternos server (with paper), and it works perfectly well !"_: Expert MinerBenBepBob
+- _"dam it works fuking good, you saved me and my friends in our moded survival"_: SticksS_
 - _"Highly Recommended."_: Volt_Lightwave
 - _"You just saved my server.
 God bless you sir"_: armadilloman
 - _"Thank you so much, I thought this wasn't real because it was bad at first, but it changed me from 28 fps to 50+! tysm <3"_: jbombbay